 All of these aspects must be agreed before discrepancies could arise.
 The family protocol, in this sense, is shown as the most appropriate instrument.

-As a consultancy specialised in the organisation, within its Government, Risk and Compliance business line, has developed a specialised line in the family business succession process.
+As a consultancy specialised in the organisation, OAK within its Government, Risk and Compliance business line, has developed a specialised line in the family business succession process.
 Our services cover four lines of work:

 A multidisciplinary team develops our family succession projects.
 Personnel from the consulting area take part with legal experts.
 Indeed this multidisciplinary vision differentiates us as it allows us clear and transparent advice both in business management and in the legal aspects that a shareholder agreement governed by the Civil Code implies.